bwoshea/ACRES_MPI_tutorial/README.md

 MPI tutorial for the MSU ACRES REU

-Load up the mpi4py module on the HPCC on one of the development nodes:
+Load up the mpi4py and numpy modules on the HPCC on one of the development nodes:

 ```
 module load mpi4py
+module load NumPy
 ```

 Look at the examples in the directory mpi_examples, which are heavily annotated to explain what is happening.
 You can run them with: